P4ALLcerthiti/WebHapticModule/README.md

 2) [P4AllHapticModuleApplet](https://github.com/P4ALLcerthiti/WebHapticModule/tree/master/P4AllHapticModuleApplet): This includes the source code of the applet that can be used to add a 3D scene with haptic feedback in a web application.
 The 3D scene to be added can be defined in [config.json ](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/SampleConfig/config.json)

-3) [SampleConfig](https://github.com/P4ALLcerthiti/WebHapticModule/tree/master/SampleConfig): The includes a sample [config.json ](https://github.com/P4ALLcerthiti/WebHapticModule/blob/master/SampleConfig/config.json) file that describes a 3D scene with haptic feedback.
+3) [TestApp](https://github.com/P4ALLcerthiti/WebHapticModule/tree/master/TestApp): A complete example showing how the P4A WebHapticModule can be used to add a 3D scene with haptic feedback in a preferred web page/application.

 ## Usage instructions